PicoCreator/smol-dev-js/spec/core/getSpecDirPath.js.md

 ### Description

-Returns the path to the `specs` directory.
+Returns the absolute path to the `specs` directory.

 ### Parameters